Creative Fundraising Idea: #Selfies for Good by the World Food Programme

 — World Food Programme (@WFP) March 11, 2014

-Mastercard is sponsoring the initiative and is donating $5 for every selfie taken at SXSW and tweeted with the hashtag #dogood.
+Mastercard is sponsoring the initiative at SXWW, donating $5 for every selfie taken and tweeted with the hashtag #dogood.
 Every $5 provides a month of school meals for a hungry child through a WFP program.

 Hunter Biden, the Board Chair of the WFP USA said, “66 million students across the developing world go to school hungry every day.
 With MasterCard’s support, your selfie can be selfless and give a child in need school meals for a month with the United Nations World Food Programme.”